pedonc/Windows-Deployment/README.md

 * Windows Professional 1809 64-bit
 * 8GB of RAM
 * 60GB of free disk space
+* An active network connection with Internet access
 * Empty USB flash drive with 16-32GB capacity

 Before beginning, it is critical to ensure that your computer's time zone and date and time settings are correct.
 Please note that having a computer with a fast processor, solid state disk, and lots of RAM will make this process faster.
 Additionally, USB flash drives with more than 32GB of capacity cannot easily be formatted to be bootable with Windows.
 A fast USB 3.0 32GB flash drive is highly recommended.